Aaryyan777/CLV-Segmentation-Prediction/README.md

 The primary goal of this project was to predict Customer Lifetime Value (CLV) using historical transactional data.
 By understanding and predicting CLV, businesses can identify high-value customers, optimize marketing strategies, and improve customer retention.

 ### How To Run
-- download the entire project
+- Download the entire project (along with the
 - `cd filepath`
 - `python app_github.py`